osapon/halcyon/README.md

 You have your own Halcyon instance and want it to be listed here?
 Create an issue with the link and we will add it to the list.

 ## Blog
+- Release of Version 1.2.6 - Report toots supported,disable CW and NSFW,add privacy policy and imprint,move config files,read release notes for more
 - Release of Version 1.2.5 - Copy links with one click,emojicodes now always detected,streaming in hashtag search,delete event now supported
 - Release of Version 1.2.4 - Updated Twemoji,custom emojis in names and bios,links to profiles in pleroma now always work,pinned posts now supported
 - Release of Version 1.2.3 - All emojis do now work,fixed some bugs in the Nginx example config,fixed Windows-only design bug,improved text field performance